Chords + Lyrics | Oh, Pretty Woman

 | 1.
 C :|| 2.
 A (VIx) |

-In the TAB lesson, we look at how to play the main riff, here’s a link: Oh, Pretty Woman – Guitar Lesson with TAB.
-Returning from learning the riff, use this chord chart as you play with Roy.
+In the TAB lesson, we break down how to play the main riff—here’s a link: Oh, Pretty Woman – Guitar Lesson with TAB.
+Once you’ve learned the riff, use this chord chart to play along with Roy.

 This chord chart was created using iReal Pro, here’s a link to that file: Oh, Pretty Woman iReal Pro.
 Using this and the iRealPro app, you can change the key.

 Oh, Pretty Woman is synonymous with Roy Orbison.
-Released in 1964, it was a worldwide hit, reaching #1 in 10 countries, and selling over 2 million copies.
+Released in 1964, it was a worldwide hit, reaching #1 in ten countries and selling over two million copies.

-The song was revived in 1990 as it was featured in the Richard Gere/Julia Roberts classic movie, Pretty Woman.
+The song was revived in 1990 when it was featured in the Richard Gere and Julia Roberts classic Pretty Woman.

-Before then, Van Halen covered and released it as a single in 1982 complete with an insane music video (you simply must check the playlist above!).
+Before that, Van Halen covered and released it as a single in 1982, complete with an outrageous music video—you simply must check the playlist above!

-The last time I saw it out of context was during Tyson Fury’s crossover fight with Francis Ngannou.
-Tyson walked on to Oh, Pretty Woman, a very strange choice perhaps but when a tune is this great, nobody cares, it just always works.
+The last time I heard it out of context was during Tyson Fury’s crossover fight with Francis Ngannou.
+Tyson walked out to Oh, Pretty Woman—a strange choice, perhaps, but when a song is this great, it just works.

 Oh, Pretty Woman Chords: Continue Learning